whatsthebeef/other_projects/README.md

+## Other projects

-=Other projects that I have participated in but are not hosted on github are listed below
+Other projects that I have participated in but are not hosted on github are listed below

-Heroku
+#### Heroku

-wtb-blog

-hinaismildlyretarded

-apnuft

-zode64

-re-idea-me

-betkeeper-webapp

-mysterious-everglades-7115

-b-f-c
+[wtb-blog](http://www.whatsthebeef.org) - Simple blog engine created from scratch in rails where I do most my blogging

+[hinaismildlyretarded](http://hinaismildlyretarded.herokuapp.com) - Silly animations in javascript

+[apnuft](http://apnuft.herokuapp.com) - The website for the [android cross process test tool](https://github.com/whatsthebeef/apnuft) I created which can be found

+[zode64](http://www.zode64.com) - Company website, wrote in rails

+[re-idea-me](http://www.re-idea.me) - Chrome extension and website to help develop ideas

+[betkeeper-webapp](https://www.betkeeper.net) - Website to the betkeeper iPhone app which includes a interface to upload and view bet data

+[tagvoto](mysterious-everglades-7115.herokuapp.com) - Website to submit products and discuss them (reddit of products)

+[b-f-c](b-f-c.herokuapp.com) - Node js project management tool which interfaces with basecamp and google spreadsheets

-BitBucket
+#### BitBucket

-the-ginger-gambler
+[the-ginger-gambler](https://www.betkeeper.net) - iPhone app to manage your bets and view statistics